cmu-phil/tetrad-manual-rtd/docs/workflows/data-exploration.md

 These properties often influence which algorithms, tests, and scores are suitable in later stages of analysis.

-> At this point, the goal is not to settle every modeling decision, but to get a sense of which assumptions seem reasonable.
+> At this stage, the goal is not to resolve every modeling decision, but to understand which assumptions seem reasonable to explore.

 ---